sovrynn/ecdo/1-FULL-THESIS-BREAKDOWN/s1-to-s2/rotation-vector-field/README.md

 - Singapore: 17.3 degrees from pivot, ~573 km/h
 - Tokyo: 26.7 degrees from pivot, ~866 km/h
 - Dubai: 43.2 degrees from pivot, ~1319 km/h

-## Water displacement

-It can be expected that the water displacement will run in the reverse direction of land rotation, with a proportional strength to the speed of rotation at that point.